mikemcd4/Drilling_ML/README.md

 ### Reason the Topic was Selected

+We selected this topic to evaluate how drilling performance can be improved.

 ### Description of Data Source

+The dataset we used is actual data from sensors on drilling rigs in West Texas.

 ### Questions we Hope to Answer with the Data

+We are trying to answer, or predict if drill bits are damaged or not working correctly if the output falls outside of the predicted y-value.

 ### Communication Protocols